TarrynBP/hummingbird-hxd/EMAILJS_SETUP_GUIDE.md

-# EmailJS Setup Guide for HummingBirdd Contact Form
+# EmailJS Setup Guide for HummingBird Contact Form

 ## 📋 Overview

-This guide will help you set up EmailJS to handle contact form submissions for your HummingBirdd website.
+This guide will help you set up EmailJS to handle contact form submissions for your HummingBird website.

 ## 🔧 Step 1: Create EmailJS Account